DarkStarStrix/Math-Programming/Writerside/topics/starter-topic.md

 self.model.order_quantity = Var(self.products, domain=NonNegativeReals)
 ```

 The objective function is defined using the `Objective` function.
-The `expected_cost_rule` method calculates the total cost, which includes shortage costs, ordering costs, and holding costs.
-The objective is to minimize this total cost.
+The `expected_cost_rule` method calculates the total cost,
+which includes shortage costs, ordering costs, and holding costs.
+The goal is to minimize this total cost.

 ```python
 self.model.total_cost = Objective(rule=self.expected_cost_rule, sense=minimize)